abhilashjp/lookupapp/docs/country/united-kingdom.md

 * Online registeration by utilizing your Government Gateway user ID and password.
 * Opt for registration through an agent.

+## Time of supply aka tax point
+his is the specific date that is considered for tax purposes when a transaction occurs.

+Different Scenarios and Their Corresponding Tax Points:

+    When no invoice is required → The date of supply When a VAT invoice is issued → The date of the invoice When a VAT invoice is issued 15 days or more after the date of supply → The date when the supply actually occurred When payment or an invoice is issued in advance of the supply → The earlier of the date of payment or the date of the invoice

+The date of supply is defined as follows:

+    For goods: It is the date when they are dispatched, collected, or made available, such as when they are installed in the customer's residence.
+    For services: It is the date when the service work is completed.

 ## Non residents (NETPs)

 ### Who is a NEPT ?
-A non-established taxable person (NETP) is any person who is not normally resident in the UK, does not have a UK establishment and, in the case of a company, is not incorporated in the UK.
+A non-established taxable person (NETP) refers to an individual or entity that lacks regular residence in the UK, does not maintain a physical presence or establishment in the UK, and, in the case of a company, is not legally incorporated in the UK.

+If you qualify as an NETP and engage in any taxable transactions in the UK, irrespective of their monetary value, including the provision of digital services, you are obligated to register for VAT.

 ### Regsitration for NETPs
 Registration is required if you’re an NETP and you make any taxable supplies in the UK, regardless of their value and including supplies of digital services